Scene 6: “The Sixth Source of Negativity”

 “Well I got news; nobody’s impressed… in fact they’re annoyed.
 Remember when you were a kid and there was a smart alec or smarty pants in the school yard.?
 We still are.“

-Patti: Does this apply here?
-“The problem with people who have no vices is that generally you can be pretty sure they’re going to have some pretty annoying virtues.” — Elizabeth Taylor
+Patti: “The problem with people who have no vices is that generally you can be fairly sure they’re going to have some pretty annoying virtues.” — Elizabeth Taylor

 “What if you go to college and you really are smart… and logical?
 Same thing.
 Lord Chesterfield warned us: “Wear your learning like a pocket watch and keep it hidden.
 Do not pull it out to count the hours, but give the time when you are asked.”

 “I know from personal experience that people who do this are only trying to be helpful.
 We’re only trying to share what we know.
 And some people have an inclination… a “penchant” for butting in and straightening people out.
-“Somebody has to do it… give them advice and make the decisions,” We’re taking charge because we just happen to know the best way to do things.
-And when we talk all the time we’re only trying to be entertaining.“
+“Somebody has to do it… give advice and make the decisions,” We’re taking charge because we just happen to know the best way to do things.
+And when we TALK ALL THE TIME we’re only trying to be entertaining.”

 “TAKING OVER THE CONVERSATION… DOING ALL THE TALKING…Sometimes with humor.
 People who have this talent are very proud of it.
 They push it out in front of them wherever they go.
 They think it is attractive.
 It was desirable 100 years ago… before television.
 People entertained their neighbors by telling long stories.
 Or funnies.
 But today this gift is not attractive any more.
 It is very annoying.
 It kills healthy conversation.”